smartcontractkit/ccip/integration-tests/ccip-tests/testconfig/README.md

 - **TaggedRootBlessed on ARM/RMN**
 - **ExecutionStateChanged on OffRamp**

-### CCIP.Groups.<testtype>.LocalCluster
+### CCIP.Groups.[testgroup].LocalCluster
 Specifies whether the test is to be run on a local docker.
 If set to true, the test environment will be set up on a local docker.

-### CCIP.Groups.<testtype>.ExistingDeployment
+### CCIP.Groups.[testgroup].ExistingDeployment
 Specifies whether the test is to be run on existing deployments.
 If set to true, the test will use the deployment data specified in [CCIP.Deployments](#ccipdeployments) for interacting with the ccip contracts.
 If the deployment data does not contain the required contract addresses, the test will fail.

-### CCIP.Groups.<testtype>.ReuseContracts
+### CCIP.Groups.[testgroup].ReuseContracts
-Test loads contract/lane config from [contracts.json](/integration-tests/ccip-tests/contracts/laneconfig/contracts.json) if no lane config is specified in [CCIP.Deployments](#ccipdeployments)
+Test loads contract/lane config from [contracts.json](../contracts/laneconfig/contracts.json) if no lane config is specified in [CCIP.Deployments](#ccipdeployments)
 If a certain contract is present in the contracts.json, the test will use the contract address from the contracts.json.
-This field specifies whether to reuse the contracts from [contracts.json](/integration-tests/ccip-tests/contracts/laneconfig/contracts.json)
-For example if the contracts.json contains the contract address for PriceRegistry for `Arbitrum Mainnet`, the test by default will use the contract address from contracts.json instead of redeploying the contract.
+This field specifies whether to reuse the contracts from [contracts.json](../contracts/laneconfig/contracts.json) For example if the contracts.json contains the contract address for PriceRegistry for `Arbitrum Mainnet`, the test by default will use the contract address from contracts.json instead of redeploying the contract.
 If `ReuseContracts` is set to false, the test will redeploy the contract instead of using the contract address from contracts.json.

-### CCIP.Groups.<testtype>.NodeFunding
+### CCIP.Groups.[testgroup].NodeFunding
 Specified the native token funding for each Chainlink node.
 It assumes that the native token decimals is 18.
 The funding is done by the private key specified in [CCIP.Env.Networks](#ccipenvnetworks) for each network.
 The funding is done only if the test is run on local docker or k8s.
-This is not applicable for [existing deployments](#ccipgroupstesttypeexistingdeployment) is set to true.
+This is not applicable for [existing deployments](#ccipgroupstestgroupexistingdeployment) is set to true.

-### CCIP.Groups.<testtype>.NetworkPairs
+### CCIP.Groups.[testgroup].NetworkPairs
 Specifies the network pairs for which the test is to be run.
 The test will set up lanes only between the specified network pairs.
 If the network pairs are not specified, the test will set up lanes between all possible pairs of networks mentioned in selected_networks in [CCIP.Env.Networks](#ccipenvnetworksselectednetworks)

-### CCIP.Groups.<testtype>.NoOfNetworks
+### CCIP.Groups.[testgroup].NoOfNetworks
 Specifies the number of networks to be used for the test.
 If the number of networks is greater than the total number of networks specified in [CCIP.Env.Networks.selected_networks](#ccipenvnetworksselectednetworks) :
 - the test will fail if the networks are live networks.
 - the test will create equal number of replicas of the first network with a new chain id if the networks are simulated networks.
   For example, if the `selected_networks` is ['SIMULATED_1','SIMULATED_2'] and `NoOfNetworks` is 3, the test will create 1 more network config by copying the network config of `SIMULATED_1` with a different chain id and use that as 3rd network.

-### CCIP.Groups.<testtype>.NoOfRoutersPerPair
+### CCIP.Groups.[testgroup].NoOfRoutersPerPair
 Specifies the number of routers to be set up for each network.

-### CCIP.Groups.<testtype>.MaxNoOfLanes
+### CCIP.Groups.[testgroup].MaxNoOfLanes
 Specifies the maximum number of lanes to be set up between networks.
 If this values is not set, the test will set up lanes between all possible pairs of networks mentioned in `selected_networks` in [CCIP.Env.Networks](#ccipenvnetworksselectednetworks).
 For example, if `selected_networks = ['SIMULATED_1', 'SIMULATED_2', 'SIMULATED_3']`, and `MaxNoOfLanes` is set to 3, it denotes that the test will randomly select 3 lanes between all possible pairs `SIMULATED_1`, `SIMULATED_2`, and `SIMULATED_3` for the test run.

-### CCIP.Groups.<testtype>.ChaosDuration
+### CCIP.Groups.[testgroup].ChaosDuration
 Specifies the duration for which the chaos experiment is to be run.
 This is only valid if the test type is 'chaos'.

-### CCIP.Groups.<testtype>.USDCMockDeployment
+### CCIP.Groups.[testgroup].USDCMockDeployment
 Specifies whether to deploy USDC mock contract for the test.
-This is only valid if the test is not run on [existing deployments](#ccipgroupstesttypeexistingdeployment).
+This is only valid if the test is not run on [existing deployments](#ccipgroupstestgroupexistingdeployment).

 The following fields are used for various parameters in OCR2 commit and execution jobspecs.
-All of these are only valid if the test is not run on [existing deployments](#ccipgroupstesttypeexistingdeployment).
+All of these are only valid if the test is not run on [existing deployments](#ccipgroupstestgroupexistingdeployment).
-### CCIP.Groups.<testtype>.CommitOCRParams
+### CCIP.Groups.[testgroup].CommitOCRParams
 Specifies the OCR parameters for the commit job.
-This is only valid if the test is not run on [existing deployments](#ccipgroupstesttypeexistingdeployment).
+This is only valid if the test is not run on [existing deployments](#ccipgroupstestgroupexistingdeployment).

-### CCIP.Groups.<testtype>.ExecuteOCRParams
+### CCIP.Groups.[testgroup].ExecuteOCRParams
 Specifies the OCR parameters for the execute job.
-This is only valid if the test is not run on [existing deployments](#ccipgroupstesttypeexistingdeployment).
+This is only valid if the test is not run on [existing deployments](#ccipgroupstestgroupexistingdeployment).

-### CCIP.Groups.<testtype>.CommitInflightExpiry
+### CCIP.Groups.[testgroup].CommitInflightExpiry
 Specifies the value for the `InflightExpiry` in commit job's offchain config.
-This is only valid if the test is not run on [existing deployments](#ccipgroupstesttypeexistingdeployment).
+This is only valid if the test is not run on [existing deployments](#ccipgroupstestgroupexistingdeployment).

-### CCIP.Groups.<testtype>.OffRampConfig
+### CCIP.Groups.[testgroup].OffRampConfig
 Specifies the offramp configuration for the execution job.
-This is only valid if the test is not run on [existing deployments](#ccipgroupstesttypeexistingdeployment).
+This is only valid if the test is not run on [existing deployments](#ccipgroupstestgroupexistingdeployment).
 This is used to set values for following fields in execution jobspec's offchain and onchain config:
 - **OffRampConfig.MaxDataBytes**
 - **OffRampConfig.BatchGasLimit**